streamlit/docs/content/library/advanced-features/caching.md

 ---
-title: Caching
+title: Caching overview
-slug: /library/advanced-features/caching
+slug: /develop/concepts/architecture/caching
 ---

 <Note>

-Documentation for the deprecated `@st.cache` decorator can be found in [Optimize performance with st.cache](/library/advanced-features/st.cache).
+Documentation for the deprecated `@st.cache` decorator can be found in [Optimize performance with st.cache](/develop/concepts/architecture/st.cache).

 </Note>

-# Caching
+# Caching overview

 Streamlit runs your script from top to bottom at every user interaction or code change.
 This execution model makes development super easy.
 But it comes with two major challenges: